nehemuel/nehemuel/README.md

 👋 **Hi!**

-I am a Computer Science student from the Dominican Republic (DR) 🇩🇴, currently working as a Technical Support at Importadora La Plaza, where I’m gaining hands-on experience in troubleshooting and system maintenance.
+I am a Computer Science student at PUCMM, currently working as a Technical Support at Importadora La Plaza, where I’m gaining hands-on experience in troubleshooting and system maintenance.
 Passionate about technology, innovation, and contributing to Open Source Projects

 ### 🌱 What I'm Working On